Fountas and Pinnell reading levels: Ontario Human Rights Commission

 The Ontario Human Rights Commission created a giant meta-report "Right to Read: public inquiry into human rights issues affecting students with reading disabilities", has in part 8 "Curriculum and instruction" devoted to criticizing whole language systems, cueing systems, and also specifically Fountas & Pinnell's balanced literacy in sections titled "Ineffective methods for teaching reading" and "Balanced Literacy".

 The section on Balanced Literacy iterates "balanced literacy" as a term is deceptive, and its claims of scientific approaches are meritless.
 It continues to say balanced literacy is also especially harmful for at-risk students while failing all students in general.

+Class-action lawsuit

+On December 4, 2024, a class-action lawsuit was filed in Massachusetts, USA.
+The defendants are the educational publishing company Heinemann, as well as authors Lucy Calkins, Irene Fountas and Gay Su Pinnell, and others.
+The suit claims they falsely advertised its products as “research-backed” and “data-based".